pascalinelaure/MailingForum/README.md

 	<p> A private mailing is a list where you registered only on invitation.
 When a user is connected, he sees public and private mailings he has registered to. </p>

 	<p> A public forum is visible (name, description, threads) in the application wiithout being connected.
-However, in order to participate you must be connected and eventually submit an application by using your registered application profile. </ p>
+However, in order to participate you must be connected and eventually submit an application by using your registered application profile. </p>

 	<p> A private forum is subject to prior registration only on invitation.
-When a user is connected, he sees public and private forums  he has participated (automatic registration) or registered to. <p>
+When a user is connected, he sees public and private forums  he has participated (automatic registration) or registered to. </p>

 # MailingForum FR